DarthPineapple/voxel-game/README.md

 ```

 ### 2. Install Dependencies
-Make sure you have the Vulkan SDK installed.
-Follow the instructions on the official Vulkan website for your operating system.
+- Install the Vulkan SDK for your OS.
+- Install GLFW (package manager or build from source with Vulkan enabled).
+- macOS: ensure MoltenVK is installed and available via the Vulkan SDK.

 ### 3. Build the Project
 Navigate to the project directory and create a build directory: